Who we are

 The Rothschild Foundation continues the philanthropic tradition of the Rothschild family.

-The Rothschild Foundation has a number of main areas of interest within which we work: arts and heritage, the environment, education and social welfare.
+The Rothschild Foundation has a number of main policy areas within which we work: arts and heritage, the environment, education and social welfare.
 These themes connect our broader work back to Waddesdon Manor, which remains at the heart of our identity and purpose, and to the Rothschild family tradition of philanthropy and support for the local community.

 The Rothschild Foundation was established in 2010 and represents the consolidation of three previous Rothschild charitable trusts.
 One of these, The Alice Trust, had as its mission the preservation, protection and improvement of Waddesdon Manor in the Vale of Aylesbury, Buckinghamshire for the benefit of the public.